Texas Tech University

 Exemption Application Process

-Students may be eligible to live off-campus if they meet one of the off-campus eligibility requirements, complete the off-campus exemption application, supply any required documentation, and are subsequently approved by University Student Housing.
-All off-campus exemption requests must be submitted prior to the official move-in date for the upcoming academic year.
+Students may be eligible to live off-campus if they meet the requirements for one of the off-campus eligibility provisions, complete the off-campus exemption application, supply the required documentation, and are subsequently approved by University Student Housing.

-1. Review our Residency Requirement and decide which exemption category applies to your situation.
+1. Review the first-year on campus residency requirement policy and decide which exemption category applies to your situation.
 These can be found under the Exemption Eligibility and Exemption Application tab.
+The First-Year On-Campus Residency Requirement information may be found in OP 30.25.

-3. Complete the Exemption Application and upload the supplemental documentation that is required for your exemption category.
+3. Complete the Exemption Application and upload the required supplemental documentation for your exemption category.

-After submission, all off-campus exemption requests will be reviewed within 7-10 business days.
+After submission, all housing exemption requests will be reviewed within 7-10 business days.
 Results will be emailed to the student's TTU email account.

 Attention: Do NOT sign an off-campus lease until your exemption request has been formally approved by University Student Housing.